ankeesler/anblog/client/docs/PostApi.md

 api_instance = Anblog::PostApi.new
 opts = {
-  prefix: 'prefix_example' # String | A path prefix used to filter returned posts }
+  prefix: 'prefix_example', # String | A path prefix used to filter returned posts
+  fields: ['fields_example'] # Array<String> | The comma-separated list of fields to be returned in the response }

 begin